Please Don't Put Talcum Powder Anywhere Near Your Vagina

 Health Canada is now "considering measures to prohibit or restrict the use of talc in certain cosmetics, natural health products and non-prescription drugs".
 While its assessment is far from the first damning verdict on the possible health impact of talcum powder on human health, it's a big step for a national government to take.

-In July, Johnson & Johnson was ordered to pay $4.7 billion in damages to 22 women who alleged that its talc products caused them to develop ovarian cancer.
+In July, Johnson & Johnson was ordered to pay $4.7bn (£3.6bn) in damages to 22 women who alleged that its talc products caused them to develop ovarian cancer.
 Of the 22 women represented in the case and six-week trial, six had died from ovarian cancer.
 Their lawyers argued that the talc was contaminated with asbestos since the 1970s and that the company had failed to warn users of the risks.
-(Cosmetic-grade talc powder no longer contains asbestos or other potential impurities, and Health Canada's assessment was based on these rather than the latter.)
+(Cosmetic-grade talc powder no longer contains asbestos or other potential impurities, and Health Canada's assessment was based on these rather than the latter).

-Even those with doubts about the direct link between talc and ovarian cancer, such as eminent Canadian gynecologist Dr. Jen Gunter, see no reason for why women should put talc anywhere near their private parts.
+Even those with doubts about the direct link between talc and ovarian cancer, such as eminent gynaecologist Dr Jen Gunter, see no reason for why women should put talc anywhere near their private parts.
 Just don't even think about it.

 The connection seems far from proven genital tract wise.— Jennifer Gunter (@DrJenGunter) December 6, 2018